Here is a selection of FAQs about the High Voltage connections and electrical infrastructure market in the UK.

 In the electricity industry, ICP stands for Independent Connection Provider.

 In brief: We design it.
 We build it.
 We connect it.
-We manage adoption.
+We manage adoption – all to provide the complete and seamless delivery of your electrical infrastructure.

-HV connections are needed when standard low-voltage supplies (400V / 230V) cannot provide enough power.
+HV connections are needed when standard low-voltage supplies cannot provide enough power.

 Why a site might need an HV connection:

-A Point Of Connection (POC) is the specific location where a development or property connects to an existing utility network, such as electricity, water, or gas.
+A Point of Connection (POC) is the defined location where a development connects directly into the existing electricity network.

 Value engineering is designing an electricity network with cost and time efficiencies in mind, while still meeting safety and regulatory requirements.